Team

 As a P.E. teacher, I have turned my hobby into my profession.
 I have been involved in sport since childhood.
 Since I did athletics as a competitive sport for many years, I cannot imagine my life without sports.
 That’s why I want to convey the fun and enthusiasm for sport to the students and pass it on to them on their way through life.

-Class Teacher Grade 9a
+Class Teacher Grade 5

-Subjects: English, French
+Subjects: English, Dutch, French

 First and foremost, as a teacher, I wish to be able to pass some of my own enthusiasm for my subjects on to the students.
 Mathematics and computer sciences open up a fascinating world of thinking that can be a gateway to understanding nature, culture and technology.
 Furthermore, I would like to be part of a large teaching community at school, where we enrich each other and engage with ourselves and our environment with curiosity and goodwill.

-Class Teacher Grade 10b
+Class Teacher Grade 11b

 Head of Geography Department